Combined-cycle power plant

 The power plant will consist of two GE H-class 9HA.01 gas turbines, two heat recovery steam generators and one steam turbine.
 The gas turbines are air-cooled and have high-reliability and efficiency thereby being cost-effective in converting fuel to electricity.

 Additional facilities of the plant include a primary re-gasified liquid natural gas fuel system, a secondary diesel fuel system, water cooled condensers and a cooling tower.
 Temporary facilities include office accommodation, access roads, portable water, storm water drainage, sewerage, fencing and water supply.

-The plant will be fitted with selective catalytic reduction (SCR)-based nitrogen oxide system in order to control nitrogen oxide emissions and improve efficiency.
+The plant will be fitted with a selective catalytic reduction (SCR)-based nitrogen oxide system in order to control nitrogen oxide emissions and improve efficiency.

-The plant will initially operate in the open cycle mode and shift to combined-cycle mode after few months.
+The plant will initially operate in the open-cycle mode and shift to combined-cycle mode after few months.

 NPPMCL has signed a contract with Sui Northern Gas Pipelines to supply gas to the power plant.
-Sui Northern will supply gas from the Sawan gas field by constructing a 30in diameter, 8km-long spur gas pipeline from the offtake point to the power plant.
+Sui Northern will supply gas from the Sawan gas field by constructing a 30in-diameter, 8km-long spur gas pipeline from the offtake point to the power plant.

 The pipeline is expected to be commissioned in the last quarter of 2016.

 Power generated by the Balloki CCP plant will be fed to the nearest 500kV grid station located at Lahore South.
 Approximately 40km of 500kV transmission lines as well as a 500kV switchyard and step-up transformers will be constructed to connect to the grid.